country-bumpkin-software/webdemo/README.md

 2. It would have been nice if the delete image endpoint would have been implemented.
 This would have made test tidy up much easier that cleaning out the db with a script.

+3. the current set up isnt ideal as it has the potential to build up state between tests.
+When i can tear down the data between tests this wont be an issue any more.

 # Feedback on the framework